Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-8/Devops tooling website solution.md

 * Block-level storage https://en.wikipedia.org/wiki/Block-level_storage and how it is used by cloud providers, and how it differs from Object Storage https://en.wikipedia.org/wiki/Object_storage.
 * On the example of AWS services https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained, understand the difference between Block storage, Object storage and Network file system.

-## Creating a Business Website Using NFS For The Backend File Storage.
+## STEP 1: Creating a Business Website Using NFS For The Backend File Storage.
-## STEP 1:PREPARE NFS SERVER
+# PREPARE NFS SERVER
 * Spin up AWS redhat instance
 * Configure and attach 3 logical volumes (LVM) on the server: "lv-opt", "lv-apps", "lv-logs".
 * Format the disk as "xfs"